microsoft/PlanetaryComputerDataCatalog/docs/overview/explorer.md

 ### Custom filters

-Each dataset is preconfigured with a set of filters that can be used to find representative items in a dataset quickly.
+Each dataset is preconfigured with a set of filters that can be used to quickly find representative items in a dataset.
 The Explorer also has an Advanced mode that allows you to customize the filters for your query.
 To activate Advanced mode, simply select the dataset you're interested in and click the "Advanced" link.

 ```{image} images/explorer-advanced.jpg